 - List of towns with Erosion and Sediment Control During Construction regulations , as self-reported by municipalities responding to the annual OEP survey of municipal information.

-- In cooperation with the Squam Lakes Association, the Lakes Region Planning Commission has completed a report entitled Regulating Development on Steep Slopes, Hillsides, and Ridgelines.
+- In cooperation with the Squam Lakes Association, the Lakes Region Planning Commission has completed a report titled Regulating Development on Steep Slopes, Hillsides, and Ridgelines, December 2005.
 The report explores the historical importance of this type of regulation, outlines key development issues, and provides a variety of case studies designed to address safety, aesthetics, preservation of wildlife habitat, water quality protection and more.

 - List of towns with Steep Slope/Ridgeline Protection regulations , as self-reported by municipalities responding to the annual OEP survey of municipal information.